 Since 1967, Pine Cove has existed to be used by God to transform the lives of people for His purposes and His glory.
 This purpose is no different today.
-Thus, in order to have effective ministry this summer, we have taken enhanced health and safety measures.
+Thus, in order to have effective ministry this summer, we have taken additional health and safety measures.
 However, an inherent risk of exposure to COVID-19 exists in any public place where people are present.

 As parents, we want you to understand the rigorous efforts Pine Cove is taking toward protecting the health of your child.
 We are prepared for and have the ability to implement the following measures.